spacelift-io/user-documentation/docs/vendors/kubernetes/authenticating.md

 - You can use a [mounted file](../../concepts/configuration/environment.md#mounted-files) to mount a pre-prepared config file into your workspace at `/mnt/workspace/.kube/config`.
 - You can use a _before init_ hook to create a kubeconfig file, or to download it from a trusted location.

-Please refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) for more information on configuring kubectl.
+Please refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/){: rel="nofollow"} for more information on configuring kubectl.

 ## AWS